Miltonly/Streets/Fitzgerald Crescent

 Schools and catchment

-Public elementary catchment draws to Chris Hadfield Public School, located directly on the crescent; students can walk to the front door.
-Robert Baldwin Public School is a four-minute drive, and Anne J. MacArthur Public School a five-minute drive.
-Catholic elementary students attend Guardian Angels Catholic Elementary School, four minutes away, or Our Lady of Fatima Catholic Elementary, five minutes away.
-Secondary students in the Catholic board draw to St. Francis Xavier Catholic Secondary School, a six-minute drive.
+Public elementary catchment draws to Chris Hadfield Public School, which sits directly on the crescent β€” a walkable option for families with young children.
+Robert Baldwin Public School and Anne J. MacArthur Public School are within a five-minute drive, offering alternative catchment boundaries.
+Catholic elementary students attend Guardian Angels Catholic Elementary School, a four-minute drive, or Our Lady of Fatima at five minutes.
+Secondary students in the Catholic system draw to St. Francis Xavier Catholic Secondary School, a six-minute drive.
+The proximity of multiple elementary options gives families some flexibility within the public board.

 Who this street suits